computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 ### 2.2: Word length thresholding

-- Here, you will calculate the length of each word, and use this to determine word complexity.
+For our next baseline, we will use the length of each word, to determine word complexity.

-- You need to calculate the precision, recall, and f-score using various length thresholds.
-- Report the range of thresholds attempted.
-- Report the highest-performing length threshold you found on the training data (using f-score), as well as the precision, recall, and f-score of this threshold.
+Specifically, in this problem, you should try setting various thresholds for word length.
+For example, you might set the threshold for 9, meaning that any words with length less than 9 will be labeled simple in this system, and any words with length at least 9 will be labeled complex.
+Once you find the best threshold using the training data, use this same threshold for the development data as well.

-- Also report the precision, recall, and f-score of your best threshold on the development set.
+You will be filling in the function 'word_length_threshold(training_file, development_file)'.
+This function takes in both the training and development data files, and prints out the precision, recall, and fscore for your best threshold's performance on both the training and development data.

+Please again report the precision, recall, and f-score, along with the range of thresholds you tried, and the best threshold to be graded.

 ### 2.3: Word frequency thresholding